-Julie Ingram and Jane Mills are building on CCRI’s long history of researching how farmers learn from their own on-farm experiences and from other farmers on a new EU H2020 project Agridemo-F2F (Building an interactive Agridemo–Hub community enhancing farmer to farmer learning), which commenced in January 2017.
+Julie Ingram, Jane Mills and Hannah Chiswell are building on CCRI’s long history of researching how farmers learn from their own on-farm experiences and from other farmers on a new EU H2020 project Agridemo-F2F (Building an interactive Agridemo–Hub community enhancing farmer to farmer learning), which commenced in January 2017.

 This project is looking specifically at the role of demonstration in farmer to farmer (F2F) learning.
 Jane and Julie also draw on these insights in developing advisory strategies for the outputs from the RECARE and SOILCARE projects.

 The overall aim of AgriDemo-F2F is to enhance peer-to-peer learning within the commercial farming community.
 The project will utilize the experience of different actors and involve practitioner partners throughout the project to deepen understanding of effective on farm demonstration activities (multi-actor approach).
 In a first step, we will conduct a geo-referenced inventory of open commercial farms that engage in demonstration activities in Europe, detailing the sectors, themes and topics on which they provide expertise, and describe the mediation techniques they apply.

 Case studies will be selected to perform an in-depth comparative analysis.
 Important dimensions in selection are: